-Keynote presents improving & delivering relevant education online in Africa to meet individuals’ needs & enhance sustainability & wellbeing.
+Keynote presents improving and delivering relevant education online in Africa to meet individuals’ needs and enhance sustainability and wellbeing.

 The 21st century has seen all communities everywhere faced with challenges, which to a large extent need to be addressed through education that is relevant to the life and wellbeing of the people.
 The COVID-19 pandemic has drawn no distinction between advanced and developing countries.
 It has reduced everyone to the same fundamental level of value and care for life as individuals living in communities.
 This keynote touches on ways of improving and delivering education that is relevant to the people and the continent for sustainable development and wellbeing.

 It is established that education is the key to success for individual and communities anywhere.
 In the current situation of COVID-19 pandemic, education remains important for sustaining physical health and mental wellbeing people and economic growth of society.
 With the ever growing digital divide, the questions remain, is the education curriculum in Africa relevant?
 What role is e-learning and how ready are the key players for implementing changes?

 Decolonising the curriculum is a movement that started some twenty years ago aimed at ensuring the knowledge and practices of indigenous people were represented in education curricula of post-colonial countries.
 In recent times this has been reignited by students in South Africa and also in the UL championed by National Union of students demanding the placement of indigenous knowledge on equal footing with curriculum from outside.
 Decolonising the curriculum provides all subjects opportunities to reconsider teaching matter.
 This includes who is teaching, what the subject matter is that is being taught and how it's being taught.